-This year marks the 10th anniversary of the iPhone, and everyone is predicting Apple will release a phone too awesome to be called simply '7s' (though it is expected to additionally launch an iterative 7s and 7s Plus).
+This year marks the 10th anniversary of the iPhone, and everyone is predicting Apple will release a new phone too awesome to be called simply '7s' (though the 7s and 7s Plus are also supposedly launching).

 Here's a summary of what to expect from the iPhone 8, which could well look exactly like this dummy which came from Olixar via Mobile Fun:

 - iOS 11 software

 - 5.8in OLED edge-to-edge screen made by Samsung

 - Facial recognition system